 25TH ANNIVERSARY OF THE BATTLE OF MEDAK POCKET

-In 2018, I spent eight months on a temporary assignment covering Croatia and the Western Balkans.
+In 2018, I spent eight months covering Croatia and the Western Balkans in a temporary assignment.
 I travelled non-stop through Serbia, Kosovo, Bosnia, Macedonia, Montenegro, and Albania.
-This is a beautiful part of Southern Europe and I had the joy seeing the region by accompanying a Wounded Warriors of Canada bike ride for Canadian peacekeeping veterans deployed in the 1990s during the breakup of the former Yugoslavia.
-Over seven days, and after 600 km we reached our destination to commemorate the 1993 Battle of Medak Pocket, which saw Canadian UN Peacekeepers come under a barrage of fire.
+This is a beautiful part of Southern Europe.
+I had the joy of seeing the region by accompanying a Wounded Warriors of Canada bike ride for Canadian peacekeeping veterans deployed in the 1990s during the breakup of the former Yugoslavia.
+Over seven days, after 600 km, we reached our destination to commemorate the 1993 Battle of Medak Pocket, which saw Canadian UN Peacekeepers come under a barrage of fire.
 I ended my assignment as an OSCE election observer for the 2018 October Bosnia and Herzegovina Presidential and Parliamentary Elections.

 2019 OCTOBER POPULAR PROTESTS IN IRAQ

-In 2019, I returned to the Gulf for an assignment with the Embassy of Canada to Kuwait and with accreditation to Iraq.
+In 2019, I returned to the Gulf for an assignment with the Embassy of Canada in Kuwait and with accreditation to Iraq.
 Once again, my overseas work brought me back to Baghdad and Erbil.
-My first trip to Iraq at the end of September and the beginning of October saw renewed popular protests in Baghdad and across the south of the country.
+My first trip to Iraq at the end of September and the beginning of October saw renewed widespread protests in Baghdad and across the country's south.

-One year into my Kuwait assignment has seen the rise of the 2020 global COVID 19 pandemic.
-After three months of a lockdown and partial curfew, life is starting to resume, but the impact is likely to change our everyday life as social distancing becomes a new way of life, as Zoom, Skype, MS Teams, WhatsApp and other social media becomes our primary mode of communication.
+The 2020 global COVID 19 pandemic has risen one year into my Kuwait assignment.
+Life is starting to resume after three months of a lockdown and partial curfew.
+Still, the impact is likely to change our everyday lives as social distancing becomes a new way of life.
+Zoom, Skype, MS Teams, WhatsApp, and other social media have become our primary modes of communication.